-Madison Bumgarner Placed on 10-Day DL with Rib, Shoulder Injuries
+Madison Bumgarner Injured Rib, Shoulder in Dirt Bike Accident, May Miss 8 Weeks

-Madison Bumgarner Placed on 10-Day DL with Rib, Shoulder InjuriesApril 21, 2017
+Madison Bumgarner Injured Rib, Shoulder in Dirt Bike Accident, May Miss 8 WeeksApril 21, 2017

 San Francisco Giants ace Madison Bumgarner was placed on the 10-day disabled list Friday with bruised ribs and a sprained left shoulder following a dirt bike accident, according to 95.7 The Game's John Dickinson.

 Ken Rosenthal of Fox Sports added Bumgarner is expected to miss six to eight weeks.
+Buster Olney of ESPN reported the Giants are concerned Bumgarner may be out even longer than two months.

-The accident reportedly occurred during the team's off day in Denver.
-San Francisco is slated to open a three-game series against the Colorado Rockies on Friday night.
+According to Dickinson, the accident occurred during the team's off day in Denver.
+San Francisco opened a three-game series against the Colorado Rockies at Coors Field on Friday night.

 Bumgarner has been one of the most effective and durable starting pitchers in Major League Baseball since joining San Francisco's rotation on a full-time basis in 2011.